open-telemetry/opentelemetry-specification/specification/metrics/api.md

-The default aggregation for `ValueRecorder` computes the minimum and maximum values, the sum of event values, and the count of events, allowing the rate, the mean, and and range of input values to be monitored.
+The default aggregation for `ValueRecorder` computes the minimum and maximum values, the sum of event values, and the count of events, allowing the rate, the mean, and range of input values to be monitored.

 Example uses for `ValueRecorder` that are non-additive: